christian-korneck/flamenco-temp1/web/project-website/content/development/openapi-commit-guidelines/_index.md

 The downside to this approach is that the second commit will likely break the project, which is unfortunate.
 However, this approach does have some advantages:

-- The regenerated code has the commit hash of the actual change to the OpenAPI definition.
+- The regenerated code has the right Flamenco version number.
 - Changes to manually-written and generated code are tracked in separate commits.
 This makes them easier to comprehend by humans.